aylingalindo/3D-walkthrough/README.md

 # 3D walkthrough
- 3D scenery made with OpenGL in C++ for Computer Graphics Project
+ 3D scenery made with OpenGL in C++ for Computer Graphics project